tobias-ericsson/taskfile.dev-examples/README.md

-# Taskfile.dev-examples
-Taskfile.dev Examples
+# Task Examples

+[Task](https://taskfile.dev/) is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make.

+This repository contains examples of how to use Task as the common homogeneous standard (wrapper) to build, test and run your teams application locally regardless of which programming language, architecture or underlying build tool used.

+The goal is to make it as painless as possible for a new developer, or a developer who does not work with the code-base daily, to get up and running.

 ## TLDR

-Proposal:

-All your, and your colleagues, projects/repositories should, in the root, alongside a good up-to-date README.md file have:
+I propose that all your, and your colleagues, projects/repositories should, in the root, alongside a good up-to-date README.md file have a

-* A Taskfile with tasks to quickly get started with local development.
+Taskfile.yaml with tasks to quickly get started with local development.

-Homogenize your projects by the use of Taskfiles.

 The Taskfile should contain the same or similar tasks regardless of project.

-No matter if you are building a web or mobile app, or API or something else you need a simple way of running it locally, and testing and deploying.
+No matter if you are building a web or mobile app, API or something else you will benefit of having a simple and standard way to build, test and run it locally.

+The examples in this repository are meant to get you started, not as a complete list of tasks your project needs.

 Tasks to consider should be:

 * build
-* run
 * test
 * integration-test
+* run
 * deploy-dev
 * deploy-prod
 * cleanup